Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Evaluation of NDN's DDoS Resilience

+We then simulate valid Interest flooding.
+To remove the effect of in-network cache, we disabled all router's cache.
+As such, Valid-S and Valid-D Interest flooding become the same because all of them will arrive at the DDoS target $P$.
+The results of Valid-D Interest flooding are shown in Figure~\ref{fig:valid-ddos}.

-The simulation results of the valid Interest Attack are shown in Figure~\ref{fig:valid-ddos}.
-Different from the fake Interest attack simulations, after the reaction, since both legitimate clients and attackers send out valid Interest packets, as we discussed in Section~\ref{sec:design}, the router cannot tell good traffic from bad traffic.
-Therefore both legitimate clients and attackers will be limited.
-After receiving the FITT NACK, legitimate clients will abide by the control placed and lower down their sending rate until the router determines them to be legitimate and free the limits, explaining why the green dotdash line goes down in the first several seconds of the attack and then back to the normal later.
-As for attackers, as shown, the traffic received by the victim drops periodically (every 3 seconds), which confirms the FITT's reinforcement throttling: FITT will halve the limit on attackers until all the attackers' traffic to the reported prefix are totally blocked At the end of the Pushback, almost all the Interests received by the victims are from legitimate clients (Figure~\ref{fig:valid-percentage}).
+Since the router cannot tell good traffic from bad traffic when DDoS starts, legitimate clients are also limited.
+After receiving the \sysname feedback messages, legitimate clients will abide by the control placed and lower down their sending rate until the router determines them to be legitimate and free the limits, explaining why the green dot-dashed line goes down in the first several seconds of the attack and then back to the normal later.
+As for attackers, as shown, the traffic received by the victim drops periodically (every 3 seconds), which confirms the \sysname's reinforcement throttling: \sysname will halve the limit on attackers until all the attackers' traffic to the reported prefix are totally blocked.
+At the end of the mitigation, $>$99\% of the Interests received by the victim are from legitimate clients (Figure~\ref{fig:valid-percentage}).